-To conduct our elemental analysis we used a Tescan Lyra 3 Field Emission SEM equipped with an EDS.
+To conduct our elemental analysis, we used a Tescan Lyra 3 Field Emission SEM equipped with an EDS.
 The specimen of the cross section was already prepared by SoGross Amalgamated.
 Our data is only semi-quantitative.
-We cannot detect the presence of elements with concentrations below approximately 0.1% and we cannot detect elements with atomic numbers below that for carbon.
+We cannot detect the presence of elements with concentrations below approximately 0.1% and we cannot detect elements with atomic numbers below carbon.